dwainetrain/minderva/README.md

 - At some point, disconnect from the internet and see how the app behaves, it needs to gracefully fail.
 - Set a character limit in the front card, mainly so someone doesn't go an past a whole novel and burn through your Translator api limit.
 So, short phrases and sentences okay, anything past that, nope...
 - The page is not refreshing on user sign in or sign out
+- My current map of language to code is static, and causes lots of issues with name sorting, and localized names for languages, this should be addressed in a later version
+- The site shouldn't try to pull in data unless a user is logged in, see error on homepage.
+It's trying to pull from the database without verifying that the user is logged in first...

 Future Version Considerations:

+- Should it have a translate button in the edit screen?
 - Allow users to sign-in/sign-up with other services, especially email
 - It should be moved to its own github location (wait until final is graded)
 - It should have the five most popular languages up top of language selection